 Phytoplankton – microscopic marine algae that live in our oceans and photosynthesize like plants – are the food that fuels all marine ecosystems.
 Changes in the phytoplankton community – in abundance, species, or size range – can have large effects on our oceans and the fisheries and industries we rely on.
 While we monitor for chlorophyll levels in NH, a good indicator of abundance of phytoplankton, chlorophyll doesn't tell the full story of what species live in our waters and the rapid rises and falls of phytoplankton blooms.
-Dr. Elizabeth Harvey, Associate Professor in the College of Life Sciences and Agriculture at UNH, will be leading the first effort in New Hampshire waters to measure the species diversity of plankton over timescales of hours to months, capturing information that will inform fisheries, aquaculture, and ecosystem management in the region.
+Elizabeth Harvey, Associate Professor in the College of Life Sciences and Agriculture at the University of New Hampshire, will be leading the first effort in New Hampshire waters to measure the species diversity of plankton over timescales of hours to months, capturing information that will inform fisheries, aquaculture, and ecosystem management in the region.

 Principle Investigator